byuflowlab/GXBeam.jl/docs/src/guide.md

 pyplot()
 ```

-In this guide we introduce you to the functionality of this package in a step by step manner.
+In this guide we introduce you to the basic functionality of this package in a step by step manner.
 This is a good starting point for learning about how to use this package.
 For more details about how to use a particular function the [Public API](@ref) is likely a better resource.
 For more examples of how to use this package see the [examples](@ref Examples).

 If you haven't yet, now would be a good time to install GEBT.
 GEBT can be installed from the Julia REPL by typing `]` (to enter the package manager) and then running the following command.
 ```julia